 Scholarly Commons Citation

 Seidman, Louis Michael, "The Secret Life of the Political Question Doctrine" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 563.
+563.